Joy Spence: Early life and education

 Spence was born in Manchester, Jamaica in 1951 and was raised in Kingston by her adoptive parents.
 Her passion for chemistry began at age 13.
 Spence attended the University of the West Indies, graduating with First Class Honors in 1972.
+She then became a teacher and performed lectures on chemistry.
 She earned her master's degree in analytical chemistry at Loughborough University in England.

 Career

-Spence started as a research and development chemist at Tia Maria, then was hired by J. Wray and Nephew Ltd., a rum company.
-In 1981, the rum distillery Appleton Estate, which was owned by Wray and Nephew, hired Spence as its chief chemist.
+Spence started as a research and development chemist at Tia Maria, but stated that she quickly grew bored with just the single product they produced.
+She then decided to apply to the company next door, J. Wray & Nephew Ltd. In 1981, the rum distillery Appleton Estate, which was owned by J. Wray & Nephew Ltd., hired Spence as its chief chemist.

 At Appleton, Spence worked with Owen Tulloch, the master blender at the time, who recognized Spence's ability to identify and differentiate between smells, describing it as an "organoleptic talent".
-After working with Tulloch for 17 years, Spence was promoted to master blender on Tulloch's retirement.
+After working with Tulloch for 17 years, Spence was promoted to master blender in 1997 on Tulloch's retirement.
 Her first creation as the master blender was a special rum to celebrate the 250th anniversary of Appleton Estate, which received high praise in the industry.
 Spence has created special rum blends for select customers, such as Ronald Reagan, Prince William, and Prince Harry.
 At Appleton Estate, Spence serves as a brand ambassador, travelling about 40% of the time, and is also the general manager for technical and quality service..

+In 1988 and 2008, Spence was a member of the Jamaican Rum Standards committee.
 Spence was instrumental in achieving geographical indication for Jamaican rum, which was awarded in 2016.
+She was the chairwoman of the GI project, and several aspects of the Jamaican Rum Standards were incorporated into the Jamaican Rum GI, as well as into the CARICOM Rum Standards.